woogie96/eip7702-example/README.md

 ## Development Setup and Execution Steps

-This project is configured to run on the Mekong testnet.
+This project is configured to run on the Sepolia testnet.
 To get started:

 ```shell
 # Install dependencies